EarthObservationSimulator/instrupy/docs/radiometer_model_desc.rst

 .. note:: Coverage calculations for radiometers with conical-scan is currently not supported unless a sceneFOV has been explicitly specified.

-.. todo:: The along-track and cross-track pixel resolutions are accurate only pixels imaged at strictly sidelooking geometry (roll-only, no pitch).
+.. todo:: The along-track and cross-track pixel resolutions are accurate only for pixels imaged at strictly sidelooking geometry (roll-only, no pitch).
 Needs revision.

 Model description
 ===================